ChrisBabcock24/SQL-project-CB/README.md

 I also intended to identify relationships between tables to be able to fill in missing information in certain columns.

+NOTE: I included an ERD for the main tables as well as a separate ERD for additional tables I used for when transactions occurred.
+Some code refers to tables where I was querying tables that had only successful transactions (analytics_transactions, and all_sessions_transactions)
+This shortened the time to run queries if I was just looking for successful transactions

 ## Process
 1. First step was to input the main tables into database.
 Used data type text to maintain data integrity before changing to